visionify/visionai/docs/scenarios/max-occupancy-count.md

         Starting scenario: max-occupancy..

         ```
-    - You should be able to see the events generated on your console window with the detections of maximum occupancy event within the camera field of view.
+    - You should be able to see the events generated on your console window with the detections of maximum occupancy within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]